Hulk Hogan Shares His Thoughts On Coronavirus Pandemic: ‘God Has Taken Away Everything We Worship’

 “But please stay home and wash your hands,” read a second comment.

-Hogan isn’t the only wrestling legend who has commented in recent days on the coronavirus, though as Ringside News reported last week, Val Venis’ recent remarks focused solely on the Donald Trump administration’s stimulus package.
+Hogan isn’t the only wrestling legend who has commented in recent days on the coronavirus.
+As Ringside News reported last week, Val Venis’ recent remarks focused solely on the Donald Trump administration’s stimulus package.
 In a series of tweets, the former WWE Superstar blasted the program as “communistic,” adding that people who believe that the government will be paying them $1,200 stimulus checks may be suffering from Stockholm syndrome.